Garrakx/Custom-Regions/README.md

 ### <a name ="music"></a>*(new)* CUSTOM MUSIC AND AMBIENT SOUNDEFFECTS
-* For adding new songs or replacing vanilla, create the appropiate folders following the vanilla structure.
+* For adding new songs or replacing vanilla one, create the appropiate folders following the vanilla structure.
 Both `.ogg`and `.mp3` formats are supported.
 * For adding or replacing SoundEffects/AmbientSFX, make sure to use the `Assets\Futile\Resources\LoadedSoundEffects\Ambient` and not the `SoundEffects`folder.
 Both `.ogg`and **`.wav`** formats are supported.
 Careful since `.mp3` is currently **not** supported.
 ***